algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 This section explains how the JSON data extracted from the .sdf file is used to generate an interactive visualization of the FPGA.
 The goal is to correctly **place**, **connect**, and **simulate** the different components while allowing user interactions to observe and manipulate signal propagation.

-#### Backend processing
+#### back end processing

-Once the `.sdf` file is parsed and converted into JSON, the backend is responsible for extracting the relevant data and constructing a logical representation of the FPGA.
+Once the `.sdf` file is parsed and converted into JSON, the back end is responsible for extracting the relevant data and constructing a logical representation of the FPGA.

 The steps are the following: